kmishmael/anne/README.md

 # Anne

 The project is a MEAN stack application.
 It uses Angular for frontend, MongoDB for non-relational data storage, Express and finally NodeJS.
 Thus, the application is a full stack application.
-The appliation is a simple news website illustrating use of non-relational database, data binding, RESTful APIs, Authentication, and Authorization.
+The appliation is a simple news website illustrating use of non-relational database, data binding, RESTful APIs, CRUD operations, Authentication, and Authorization.
 The app has been deployed live on [Heroku Cloud](https://annev1.herokuapp.com/) to demonstrate its performane.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.